auth0/docs/articles/best-practices/custom-db-connections/index.md

 Only **Enterprise** subscription plans include the ability to use a custom database for authentication requests.
 For more information, see [Auth0 pricing plans](https://auth0.com/pricing).
 :::

-[Extensibility](/extend-integrate) provides the capability to add custom login in Auth0 as a mechanism for building out last mile solutions for Identity and Access Management (IdAM).
+[Extensibility](/extend-integrate) provides the capability to add custom login in Auth0 as a mechanism for building out last-mile solutions for Identity and Access Management (IdAM).
 Auth0 extensibility comes in several forms:

-- [Rules](/rules): Run when artifacts for user authenticity are generated, for example:
+- [Rules](/rules): Run when artifacts for user authenticity are generated.
+For example:
-   - An [ID Token](tokens/id-token) in <dfn data-key="openid">OpenID Connect (OIDC)</dfn>
+   - An [ID Token](/tokens/id-token) in <dfn data-key="openid">OpenID Connect (OIDC)</dfn>
    - An <dfn data-key="access-token">Access Token</dfn> in [OAuth 2.0](/protocols/oauth2)
    - An [assertion in SAML](/protocols/saml/saml-configuration/saml-assertions#use-rules)
-- [Hooks](/hooks): Provide additional extensibility when there is an exchange of non-user related artifacts and when user identities are created such as pre-user registration and post-user registration.
+- [Hooks](/hooks): Provide additional extensibility when there is an exchange of non-user-related artifacts and when user identities are created such as pre-user registration and post-user registration.
 - Scripts for both [Custom Database Connections](/connections/database#using-your-own-user-store) and [Migrations](/connections/database#migrating-to-auth0-from-a-custom-user-store): Used to [integrate with an existing user identity store](/connections/database/custom-db) or where [automatic user migration](https://auth0.com/learn/migrate-user-database-auth0/) from an independent or *legacy* identity store are required.

 Each extensibility type uses Node.js running on the Auth0 platform in an Auth0 tenant.